getyourguide/se-tech-challenge/README.md

 # Requirements
  * You need to provide a backend application meant to expose an API (REST or GraphQL).
  * You need to provide a client application consuming the API exposed by the previous application and implement a UI.
  * The client should display the list of activities to the user and allow the user to search for activities by title by providing an input field.
+     * The fields to be displayed are:
+         * title
+         * price with currency
+         * location
+         * rating
+         * whether it has a special offer or not
+         * the activity's supplier name
  * You need to decide if the filtering logic should be implemented on the client or on the server.
  * Please add instructions on how to run locally your project.